2. Igneous Rocks

 Figure 7 — Demonstration on how light the pumice stone is (Tenerife, Canarias Archipelago).

-Further, this porosity will allow water to flow through the hollows and, with time, the substances under solution will precipitate and fill the holes, giving rise to what is known as amygdaloidal lava (fig. 8).
+• The porosity will allow water to flow through the hollows and, with time, the substances under solution will precipitate filling them, and giving rise to what is known, as amygdaloidal lava (fig. 8).

 Figure 8 - Amygdaloidal lava( Ventersdorp lavas, Carletonville, S. Africa).